tombombadilaudid/arch-greetd-kmscon/README.md

 # arch-greetd-tuigreet-kmscon

-How to get kmscon working with greetd on kernel 6.19.9-arch1-1
+How to get kmscon working with greetd+tuigreet on Arch Linux

 ## installation
-Make sure to follow these steps exactly if installing manually or you'll probably have a real bad time.
+Make sure to follow these steps exactly if installing manually or you'll probably have a real bad time
 ### the lazy way:

 wait for me to make an install script